 The underlying mechanisms explaining the POP effects on adipogenesis and lipid metabolism during the sensitive period of development are largely unexplored (9).
 However, recent studies have shown mixtures of POPs to increase weight and visceral fat gain in animals, as well as fat uptake and storage in cultured adipocytes (33).
-Moreover, other widely studied endocrine-disrupting chemicals, such as diethylstilbestrol and bisphenol A, have been shown to perturb nuclear hormone receptor signaling in preadipocytes and mature adipocytes and through epigenetic modifications to alter adipogenic gene expression promoting adipocyte differentiation or/and fatty acid storage (34).
+Moreover, other widely studied endocrine-disrupting chemicals, such as the synthetic estrogen diethylstilbestrol and the non-persistent organic chemicals, bisphenol A and phthalates, have been shown to perturb nuclear hormone receptor signaling in preadipocytes and mature adipocytes and through epigenetic modifications to alter adipogenic gene expression promoting adipocyte differentiation or/and fatty acid storage (34).
 The peroxisome-proliferator-activated, retinoid X, estrogen-related, thyroid and glycocorticoid receptors are some of the nuclear receptors suggested to mediate the effects of environmental obesogens (35).
 DDE is an estrogen receptor agonist and an androgen receptor antagonist, HCB has been suggested to be an androgen receptor and an estrogen-related receptor antagonist (36) while PCB congeners may exhibit estrogenic, antiestrogenic and/or anti-androgenic effects (37) and may alter thyroid hormone secretion and metabolism (38).
 DDE was also recently shown to increase adiponectin and resistin gene transcription and to increase fatty acid accumulation in mature NIH2T3-L1 adipocytes leading to adipocyte hypertrophy (39).
 The specific mechanisms that explain possible obesogenic effects of DDE and HCB require further exploration.

 Associations between DDE and rapid growth, and similarly, but not statistically significantly between HCB and rapid growth, were stronger in males.
 This pattern may be attributable to sex differences in the biosynthesis, secretion and/or responsiveness of hormones that play an important role in adipogenesis, as do estrogens and androgens, as well as to differences in the regulatory pathways underlying sexual development of the adipose tissue potentially perturbed by POPs.
 A positive association between prenatal DDE exposure and pubertal weight-adjusted-for-height in boys but not in girls has also been reported previously (13).
 Maternal prepregnancy BMI >25 kg/m² was associated with a decreased risk for rapid growth linked to prenatal HCB exposure and to DDE.
-Maternal overweight is an important predictor of infant rapid growth and overweight in this population independently of prenatal POP exposure levels (not shown).
+Maternal overweight is an important predictor of infant rapid growth and overweight in this population independently of prenatal POP exposure levels (data not shown).
 This association may be due to the genetic predisposition and/or epigenetic alterations in metabolic programming caused by environmental factors, such as maternal diet (40).
 A better understanding of the genetic susceptibility and the epigenetic alterations linked to intrauterine chemical exposures and/or maternal weight status is needed to explain these findings.
 Prolonged exclusive breastfeeding was associated with an attenuated association between DDE and overweight.
 This suggests that breastfeeding may protect against the obesogenic effects of DDE despite postnatal exposure to POPs through breast-milk.
 Exclusively breast-fed infants may be less prone to excessive intakes of energy and protein than infants fed formula or solid foods because of breastmilk composition and a greater reliance on internal feeding cues than maternal control (16).
 The reasons for which exclusive breastfeeding duration appeared to influence the effects of DDE but not HCB are uncertain.
 We cannot also rule out the possibility that some of the results suggesting effect modification may be due to chance as they relate to smaller population subgroups.